 Once graduated from Smith, Kate is working hard to earn a living.
 She was too busy to even write frequently to her best friend from college, Emmeline.
 But when Emme begged her to join the Smith Relief Unit, she reluctantly agreed to sail to France along with other eighteen women.

 However, wartime in Paris was nothing like they ever imagined.
-An inspiring tale of courage and bravery.
+If you’re looking for a historical fiction book club book that narrates an inspiring tale Lauren Willig’s Band of Sisters is for you.

 “A compelling tale of love, resilience, expectations, bravery, and above all, the powerful, redemptive bonds of female friendship.” — Kristin Harmel, New York Times bestselling author of The Book of Lost Names